eleanorviita/functional_diversity/README.md

 - List-to-list field alignment and overlap comparison
 - Unique field region mapping to atoms
 - SMILES generation and visualisation of unique motifs
-- Results saved as annotated CSV and image files
+- Results saved as CSV with unique SMILES for each molecule and png visualisation for each molecule

 ## Project Structure
 ```